slawrence100/ece4960-fast-robots/lab6.md

 ```

 ### Anything Goes
-In addition to accounting for the deadband, I know that 40 is a large amount to clip the motor output by.
-Since there's sometimes use for a motor to keep moving at relatively low speeds, my code includes a "hack" statement to *coast* to a stop instead of constantly using a hard brake.
+Clipping the motor speed can lead to stopping too early.
+Since this presents a need for a motor to keep moving at relatively low speeds, my code includes a "hack" statement to *coast* to a stop instead of constantly using a hard brake.

 ```cpp
 if (motor_power >= MIN_POWER) {